EL-BID/Deslizamientos-y-flujos/README.en.md

 Visualization can also be performed using GiD (version 7.5 or higher), a pre- and post-processing tool developed by CIMNE.
 To view the results, users are directed to [**GiD Simulation**](https://www.gidsimulation.com/) software, version 7.5 or higher.

+- Supports both **2D and 3D visualization**
+- Provides a graphical interface for advanced post-processing

 # 📄 User Guide

 Please be aware that this is not designed to be a comprehensive manual for the GeoFlow code, but rather a guide to facilitate learning its usage progressively.